-- If serving the salad later, don’t add the dressing right away, only when ready to serve and preferable drizzled over individual bowls.
+- If serving the salad later, don’t add the dressing right away, only when ready to serve and preferably drizzled over individual bowls.

 Variations and topping ideas

-- Customize with other berries like raspberries, blueberries, blackberries.
+- Customize with other berries like raspberries, blueberries, and blackberries.

 - Nuts – add toasted nuts such as walnuts, pecans, or almonds for extra nutrition and crunchiness.